webdriverio-community/wdio-html-reporter/README.md

 ### To generate a master report for all suites

-Add the following event handlers to your wdio.config.js
+webdriver.io will call the reporter for each test suite.
+It does not aggregate the reports.
+To do this, add the following event handlers to your wdio.config.js

 ```javascript
     onPrepare: function (config, capabilities) {